This Is Your Gut On Gluten

 How to treat gluten sensitivity or celiac?

-Eliminating 100 percent of gluten from your diet.
+Eliminating 100 percent of the gluten from your diet.
 Trace amounts of gluten from cross-contamination or medications can be enough to cause an immune reaction in your body.

 When in doubt, go without.
 You may be saving your life or the life of someone you love.